 Learn more about the Alaska Railroad Coastal Classic.

 Participate in the Annual Seward Salmon Derby: It is one of the largest sporting events in Alaska.
 It is held over nine days (begins the second weekend in August and lasts for nine days.).
 The Derby has been going on for over four decades.
 There are more than $250,000 in prizes for the Derby, including $10,000 in cash for the largest fish.
 Also part of the Derby are the sought-after tagged silver salmon worth as much as $100,000.
 Prizes are sponsored by merchants and the Chamber Of Commerce.
 Miller’s Landing is donating $2,000 in prizes for the Derby.
 The town fills up fast for the Derby so make reservations!
 Boat rentals, full and half day salmon charters, water taxi services to remote fishing sites, and Derby tickets are all available at Miller’s Landing.
 Many of the winning fish over the years have been caught right from the Miller’s Landing area on Lowell Point.
-Please email us at Miller’s Landing for more information about the Seward Silver Salmon Derby.
+See past results and learn more about this annual Seward event HERE.

 OTHER HELPFUL INFORMATION ON HIKING, CAMPING, AND FISHING: